CiscoSE/vmo3/outlook-monitor/README.md

 ## Executing the Application

+Option 1: Local
+run.sh will allow users to enter the necessary variables and execute outlook-monitor locally.
+This is a great option for testing and if all the microservices (vmo-mediator and uc-connector) are not running external to your network.

+Option 2: PaaS - recommended
 This microservice was deployed onto the [Heroku](https://www.heroku.com/) cloud platform.

 Here is a fantastic [example](https://github.com/datademofun/heroku-basic-flask) of how to deploy a